Automatically start JavaDB process in Eclipse

 Wiki at Tesseract website is a bit messy, that is why I decided to describe my experience with building and installation of Tesseract 3.0.
 I was working on Ubuntu 10.10 server edition, deployed on virtual machine created using Oracle Virtual Box.

-First, I’ve install build-essential and autoconf:
+First, I’ve install build-essential and autoconf (it may be also required to install libtool):

 sudo apt-get install build-essential